Affiliate Commission Rates: How to Determine Yours in 2021

-The Easy Guide to Calculate Your Affiliate Commission Rate
+The Easy Guide to Calculating Your Affiliate Commission Rate

-Here is a step-by-step guide that will help you plan your budget and evaluate all the costs associated with your affiliate campaign.
+Here is a step-by-step guide to will help you plan your budget and evaluate all the costs associated with your affiliate campaign:

 Production costs include all the costs you should spend on manufacturing products, providing services, and reselling products.
 When calculating the production costs, take into account the cost of labor, raw materials, storage, supplies, packaging, utilities, delivery, taxes, etc.